 Lyme Disease Neuropathy: Symptoms, Causes, and Treatment

-Lyme disease neuropathy can cause burning, tingling, numbness, and nerve pain that may come and go, shift location, or persist despite normal test results.
+Lyme disease neuropathy can cause burning, tingling, numbness, and nerve pain—even when standard tests are normal.

-Neuropathy is one form of neurologic involvement in Lyme disease.
-For a broader overview, see our Neurologic Lyme Disease guide.
+Neuropathy is part of a broader neurologic pattern in Lyme disease.
+For a system-level overview, see neurologic Lyme disease.

 For a symptom-focused breakdown, see Lyme neuropathy symptoms.